 Trustee, Publicity Coordinator

-I run the Open Meditation Group on Tuesdays.
-I have been practising meditation since 1997, mainly in the Theravada and Insight traditions.
-I have completed the Community Dharma Leader programme run by Gaia House and teaches day retreats for Bodhi Tree.
-I teach secular mindfulness courses including Mindful Self Compassion for her day job and find the interactive teaching style in this tradition particularly helpful.
+Jiva runs the Open Meditation Group on Tuesdays.
+She has been practising meditation since 1997, mainly in the Theravada and Insight traditions.
+She has completed the Community Dharma Leader programme run by Gaia House and teaches day retreats for Bodhi Tree.
+She teaches secular mindfulness courses - MBSR/MBCT and Mindful Self Compassion for her day job and finds the interactive teaching style in this tradition particularly helpful.

 Sheila is our Treasurer and has been running the LGBTQI group for 20 years, and attends and teaches the Awakened Heart Sangha.
 She has recently started running day retreats for Bodhi Tree.

 Runs Awakened Heart Sangha group.
 Ian Mackenzie (Sherab Dorjay) has been a meditator and student of Buddhism for over twenty years.
 Since 2005, he has been a student of Lama Shenpen Hookham in the Awakened Heart Sangha.
 He guides students in exploring Lama Shenpen’s approach to Formless Meditation, a meditation practice based on the Tibetan Mahamudra teachings.
 As well as being a group leader and mentor, Ian provides Student Support for the Awakened Heart Sangha.